pycassa/pycassa/sources/tutorial.txt

 In order to use :meth:`~pycassa.columnfamily.ColumnFamily.get_indexed_slices()` to get data from Indexed1 using the indexed column, we need to create an :class:`~pycassa.cassandra.ttypes.IndexClause` which contains a list of :class:`~pycassa.cassandra.ttypes.IndexExpression` objects.
+The IndexExpressions inside the clause are ANDed together, meaning every expression must match for a row to be returned.

+Suppose we have a 'Users' column family with one row per user, and we want to get all of the users from Utah with a birthdate after 1970.
-The module :mod:`pycassa.index` is designed to make this easier.
+We can make use of the :mod:`pycassa.index` module to make this easier:

-Suppose we are only interested in rows where 'birthdate' is 1984.
-We might do the following:

 .. code-block:: python